-DoITT is currently seeking to enhance NYC's existing 9-1-1 system to include support for an Interim Text to 9-1-1 (TT9-1-1) service prior to implementation of the NG9-1-1 system.
-The Interim TT9-1-1 solution would utilize Short Message Service (SMS), a test messaging service component of phone, Web or mobile communications systems, that uses standardized communications protocols to allow fixed line or mobile phone devices to exchange short text messages.
+DoITT has embarked on a program to enhance NYC's existing 9-1-1 system to include support for an Interim Text to 9-1-1 (TT9-1-1) service prior to implementation of the NG9-1-1 system.
+The Interim TT9-1-1 solution would utilize Short Message Service (SMS), a text messaging service component of phone, Web or mobile communications systems, that uses standardized communications protocols to allow fixed line or mobile phone devices to exchange short text messages.